 Not all infertile couples are eventually able to get pregnant.
 However, that doesn’t mean they won’t be able to have children.
 Several options are available to help infertile couples build a family to love.

-Women who produce unhealthy eggs or who have no eggs at all may consider using a surrogate—a woman who agrees to use her own egg with the couple’s sperm to create a child.
-(The baby is genetically related to the surrogate mother and the man.)
-Once pregnant, the surrogate carries the baby to full term, delivers it, and then gives the baby up for adoption to the parents.
-Your doctor or fertility specialist can refer you to a reputable surrogacy network in your community.
+Women who produce unhealthy eggs, or who have no eggs, may consider using a surrogate.
+A surrogate is a woman who agrees to use her own egg with the couple’s sperm to create a child.
+The baby will be genetically related to the surrogate mother and the man.